PolishDrBirkin/PolishDrBirkin/README.md

 # Natan/Birkin, he/him!
 I'm really shy and kinda socially anxious I could say??
 I don't talk first mostly.
-## Also I sometimes can't keep conversations sometimes, and I get awkward fast.
-This kinda results in me going quiet so sorry!
+## Also I sometimes can't keep conversations sometimes, and I get awkward fast
 ## If you wanna talk, PLEASE INT, or W2I if I have it in my name since I'm often off tab or semi-afk 😎
 # PFP is from Limited Time Offer By Borderlambs on Ao3!!
 # Talking about AO3, PLEASE PLEASE PLEASE READ MY SPAMTENNA FIC!!!
 It's linked under my profile!!